Why Tactics Stop Working at $80K: What $150K Operators Do Instead

 Hiring doesn’t help (you spend more time managing than you saved)

 Trevor ran a $109K/month web development agency.
-Hired 4 developers.
-Still working 52 hours weekly.
+He hired 4 developers and was still working 52 hours weekly.

 Why?
-Every technical decision, every client strategy call, every project architecture review came back to him.
+Every technical decision, every client strategy call, and every project architecture review came back to him.

 He wasn’t doing the work—he was being the brain for everyone else’s work.